 The MCAT (Medical College Admissions Test) is a multiple choice exam required by US medical schools to test knowledge of physical science, biological science, and verbal reasoning.
 Until 2013, it includes a writing sample.
 Be sure to read below on future MCAT changes.
 A Fee Assistance Program is available for this test.
 Many schools will not accept scores more than 3 years old.

 The strongest way to increase your score is to take practice tests.
 In between each test, you should study, assess your strengths and weaknesses, focus on improving your weaknesses, and re-assess with another practice test.
 Around 8 practice tests may assist you greatly before you take the exam.
-Check out the offical AAMC website for more tips and what they recommend on how to prepare.
+Check out the official AAMC website for more tips and what they recommend on how to prepare.

 Timing and Organization

 You should take the exam when you are ready.
 Most people do so around the Spring semester of the year they are planning to apply to medical school.
 You apply the summer before you plan to start classes in medical school.

 Many programs have "rolling admission" deadlines, or "early decision"; meaning they begin to fill spots as soon as their application cycle opens.
 This means, the longer you wait, the less spots available for you to claim.
 So, plan ahead and apply early.